apankrat/js-noisy-gradient/README.md

 ## The code ##

-`NoisyVerticalGradient()` accepts image dimensions, a set of gradient stops and optinal options, and produces an image filled with a smoothed gradient as per above.
+`NoisyVerticalGradient()` accepts an image dimensions, a set of gradient stops, and optional configuration overrides, and produces an image filled with a smoothed gradient as per above.

 Caveats:

 * Gradient stops are solid colors, specified in `#rrggbb` format.
 * Gradient stops are assumed to be spaced evenly.
 * The gradient is vertical, as per the function name.
-* The IE is not supported.
+* IE is not supported.

 Pixels from the raw gradient fill are lightened up or dimmed by overlaying either pure white or pure black pixels with a random alpha transparency.